ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 #### Azure Region

-Just like the resource type prefix and environment, I'm using a map to abbreviate the Azure region.
-There doesn't seem to be an official list of abbreviations by Microsoft, so I'm using [Azure Region Abbreviations](https://www.jlaundry.nz/2022/azure_region_abbreviations/) as input.
-It provides multiple conventions, so you can choose the one that fits your needs best.
-I'm using the `Short Name (CAF)` convention because it seems to be the most complete.
+And just like the resource type prefix and environment, I'm using another map to abbreviate the Azure region.
 Here's a snippet of the functions:

 ```bicep
 func abbreviateRegion(region string) string => getRegionMap()[region]